 P R E S E R V E P E A C E F O R U S!”

-(Head picture: Military Cemetery Hürtgen, August 2022)
+(Head picture: German military cemetery Hürtgen, August 2022)

 If you wish to support my work, you can do so here.
 Many thanks!